pymongo/pymongo.github.io/2023/08/rust_for_linux_network_driver.md

 origin	https://github.com/Rust-for-Linux/rust-out-of-tree-module.git (push)
 [w@ww rust-out-of-tree-module]$ zcat /proc/config.gz | grep _RUST
 CONFIG_HAVE_RUST=y
-[w@ww rust-out-of-tree-module]$ make
-make -C /lib/modules/`uname -r`/build M=$PWD
-warning: the compiler differs from the one used to build the kernel The kernel was built by: gcc (GCC) 13.2.1 20230801 You are using:           clang version 15.0.7

   RUSTC [M] /home/w/repos/learningOS/rust-out-of-tree-module/rust_out_of_tree.o
 error: target file "./rust/target.json" does not exist
 ```